mdditt2000/kubernetes-1-18/cis 2.0/CustomResource.md

 ## Prerequisite

 Since CIS is using the AS3 declarative API we need the AS3 extension installed on BIG-IP.
-Follow the link to install AS3
+Follow the link to install AS3.
+AS3.18 is required for CIS 2.0

 * Install AS3 on BIG-IP
 https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html